-i.
-Monitoring, reporting and recording use of behaviour support documents.
+Monitoring, reporting and recording use of behaviour support documents

 It is the responsibility of class teachers, supported by the behaviour team, to ensure behaviour support document strategies are carried out consistently in the classroom.
 Any discrepancies, queries or comments should be directed to the behaviour team.
 All behaviour support documents are reviewed annually in the autumn term by the class teacher and the behaviour team.
 Additional amendments may need to be made throughout the year and behaviour documents will be updated, agreed with the behaviour team, signed by the class teacher and shared with parents to agree.
-It is the responsibility of class teachers to ensure that any behavioural incident which reaches the threshold for reporting, including all restrictive interventions that are either planned on the BSP, or unplanned, are recorded on Behaviour Watch.
-This should be written by the staff member that was involved.
 The behaviour team keep records of which Behaviour Documents each pupil has and any movement between plans is carefully monitored.